 "I can calculate what any note is by finding the closest octave on the E or A strings.
 But I would like to look at any fret and immediately say "that's a C".
 The problem is, drilling myself with some app or just memorizing is painfully boring.
 I'd like to have some drill on the guitar that works both some skill but also learning the notes so that it doesn't feel quite so much like a chore."

 Memory experts agree that memory works best when there is correlation, association and understanding:

 "Many think of memory as rote learning, a linear stuffing of the brain with facts, where understanding is irrelevant.
 Done properly, with imagination and association, understanding becomes a part of it." -Tony Buzan

 Ask yourself what you really mean when you say you want to learn the fretboard.
 The real question, of course, is:

 How do I use the fretboard in a meaningful way to make the music I want to make?
 What do I need in order to sound like myself?

 Just as our friend above suggests, you need guitar drills, on the guitar, that work skills and note relationships at the same time, the stuff music is made of.
 Try it out, seven weeks, for free.
 It takes one minute a day.
 Seriously.

 The next step is to understand scales and modes, so you can move freely all over the fretboard...

-For those of you who haven't done so already, I recommend that you read the full FB in Depth section.
-It takes you step-by-step through all the important things that you absolutely must know about the guitar or the bass fingerboard layout.
+If you haven't done so already, I recommend that you read the whole series: it takes you step-by-step through all the important things that you absolutely must know about the guitar or the bass fingerboard layout.
 The articles are arranged in sequence, so I recommend, especially for beginners, to take it one morsel at a time until you have the basics pegged: